-Generally, back pain will lessen within 72 hours, and eventually go away within two weeks.
+Generally, back pain will lessen over the course of a few days and eventually go away after a few weeks.
 However, chronic, disabling back pain may be a symptom of something more serious.
-Certain cases of the back blues may require more immediate medical attention of a health care provider, which can include:
+Certain cases of back pain may require more immediate medical attention, which can include pain that:

 - Lasts longer than a few weeks

 - Is severe and doesn't improve with rest

 - Spreads down one or both legs, especially if the pain goes below the knee

 - Causes weakness, numbness, or tingling in one or both legs